SenseNet/sensenet/docs/snadmin-builtin-steps.md

 - Default property: -
 - Additional properties: `File, PathIsRelativeTo, SectionPath`

-Check a configuration section in the given config file.
-If the section or any element is missing, creates it.
+Looks for a configuration section in the given config file.
+If the section declaration or the section element is missing, creates it.

 ```xml
 <EnsureConfigSection file="Web.config" pathIsRelativeTo="TargetDirectory" sectionPath="sensenet/providers" />